Educational practice is, arguably, a specific form of human experience.

 After “Informal dialogue to improve teaching”, the most frequently reported activities were attending “Courses and workshops” (81%) and “Reading professional literature” (78%).
 The least common types of professional development were “Qualification programmes” (25%) and “Observation visits to other schools” (28%) (Table 1).
 However, patterns vary widely, particularly for the more structured types of activities.
 For instance:

-There seems no reason to pre-suppose that the English education system is different to any other.The problem, it seems, with much professional development is that it addresses the socially constructed world of professional knowledge.
-In effect, it becomes a discourse about the meaning of action as opposed to action itself.
+There seems no reason to pre-suppose that the English education system is different to any other.The problem, it seems, with much professional development is that it becomes a discourse about the meaning of action as opposed to action itself.

 In more mundane terms if educational leaders ran football they would have players in the classroom learning the theory of a free kick.
 Players would take to the field barely having kicked a ball.